hmjbarbosa/WRFLibsInstall/README.md

 .log file instead of the screen.
 Make sure to check all the log files for error and warnings aftward!

-Some of the librarie take a long time to compile, e.g., MPICH and HDF5.
+Some of the libraries take a long time to compile, e.g., MPICH and HDF5.
 If you want to see the content of the LOG file while the compilation is on-going, you can use a different shell and do:
 ```